-We’ve all heard the term “follow the money” but does it come to mind when you think about applying to college?
-Probably not.
-If you’re interested to find merit scholarships, following the money is one of your best bets for for figuring out which colleges offer the best merit scholarships.
+If you’re interested in finding merit aid/scholarships, following the money is one of your best bets for figuring out which colleges offer the most merit aid.

 The reality is, if you’re serious about finding a college that’s more affordable for your family, you’re better off targeting the “right” schools that are more generous with their scholarships, rather than trying to figure out how to rearrange your finances to receive more financial aid.